Good Tech Campaign

 • Response and intervention skills

-Note: On the successful completion of the course, you are eligible to receive a verifiable credit on your QS Passport
+Note: On the successful completion of the course, you would be eligible to receive a Verifiable Credit on your QS Passport, if you opt-in for the same.

 CDF in association with Nadi Foundation, offers the first-ever Mental Health First Responder programme in Kerala.
-The course aims to give all attendees a broad overview of tech-induced mental health challenges and also select and train suitable students as certified Mental Health First Responders.
+The course aims to give all attendees a broad overview of tech-induced mental health challenges, as well as select and train suitable students as certified Mental Health First Responders.
 The two modules of this targeted course are:

-a.
-Building resilience and practising self care in the digital age.
+1. Building resilience and practising self-care in the digital age.

 Skills